appstract/nova-signature-field/README.md

 ## Usage

-Just add the field to you resource.
+Just add the field to your resource.

 ```php
 use Appstract\NovaSignatureField\Signature;